preciousdamisa/whatspool-frontend/README.md

 ## TODO

 - Use the alert component in all the admin components where needed.
+Continue from competitors.
+- Code clean up, reuse CSS code by creating shared classes in styles.css
+- Show "No Questions" in the questions and answers page, when there are no questions.
-- Code clean up and proper error handling.
+- Proper error handling.